Self-Assessment Tests are Unreliable Measures of LLM Personality: Experiments

 \section{Experiments}

-The most widely accepted taxonomy of personality traits is the \textit{Big-Five} personality traits \citep{psych_personality-1, psych_personality-2, psych_personality-3, psych_personality-4, psych_personality-5} often referred to as OCEAN - which stands for Openness, Conscientiousness, Extroversion, Agreeableness, and Neuroticism.
-We administer the Big-Five personality test using the IPIP-120 dataset \cite{ipip-neo-120}, which contains 24 questions for each personality trait.
-Most previous works measuring LLM personality using self-assessment tests \citep{personality2-mpi, personality4-identifying, personality6-temporal, personality7-berkeley, personality9-text2behavior} also use the Big-Five taxonomy and the IPIP (International Personality Item Pool) datasets.

-In this paper, we only study chat based models fine tuned to respond to questions in a conversational format.
-Our experiments with only pre-trained LLMs showed that instead of answering self-assessment test questions, the models instead complete the questionnaires using additional questions or with language modelling like follow-ups.
+In this paper, we only study chat-based models fine-tuned to respond to questions in a conversational format.
+Our experiments with base pre-trained LLMs showed that instead of answering self-assessment test questions, the models complete the questionnaires using additional questions or with language modeling like follow-ups.
 Additionally, we use a temperature of 0.01 and top-p = 1.
-We choose these parameters to generate the most probable answer instead of adding uncertainty due to sampling.
-Our experiments with higher temperatures result in different answers for the same question, which requires sampling each question multiple times.
+We choose these parameters to generate the most probable answer instead of adding uncertainty due to sampling \cite{curious}.
+Our experiments with higher temperatures result in different answers for the same question.
 The natural next step in this process is to then pick the most likely option in a sample of 5 or 10 responses for the same question, which inevitably converges to the most probable answer.